 Our Counter Terrorism and Security Division is looking for graduates and students who want to develop their expertise while delivering high-risk, high-reward research to help protect the UK from current and future threats.
 Quite simply, this is work that you cannot do anywhere else.

-If your degree is in Chemistry, Electronic or Electrical Engineering, Systems Engineering, Communications Engineering, Software Engineering, Mechanical Engineering, Computer Science, Mathematics, Physics, Machine Intelligence, Robotics or Information Science then we’d like to hear from you.APPLY COUNTER TERRORISM AND SECURITY ROLES
+Degree disciplines we’re looking for: Chemistry, Electronic or Electrical Engineering, Systems Engineering, Communications Engineering, Software Engineering, Mechanical Engineering, Computer Science, Mathematics, Physics, Machine Intelligence, Robotics, Information Science.

 Every year, our forensic experts examine thousands of items from crime scenes.
 Their role is to provide independent scientific analysis for the Criminal Justice System, which often involves giving expert witness testimony in court.